15 Action potentials

 Repolarization returns the membrane potential to the -70 mV value of the resting potential, but overshoots that value.
 Potassium ions reach equilibrium when the membrane voltage is below -70 mV, so a period of hyperpolarization occurs while the K+ channels are open.
 Those K+ channels are slightly delayed in closing, accounting for this short overshoot.

-What has been described here is the action potential, which is presented as a graph of voltage over time in Figure 10.1.
+What has been described here is the action potential, which is presented as a graph of voltage over time in Figure 15.1.
 It is the electrical signal that nervous tissue generates for communication.
 The change in the membrane voltage from -70 mV at rest to +30 mV at the end of depolarization is a 100-mV change.

 Because of the predictable changes that occur once threshold is reached, the action potential is referred to as “all or none”.
-This means that either the action potential occurs and is repeated along the entire length of the neuron or no action potential occurs.
+This means that either the action potential occurs and is repeated along the entire length of the neuron, or no action potential occurs.
 A stronger stimulus, which might depolarize the membrane well past threshold, will not make a “bigger” action potential.
 Either the membrane reaches the threshold and everything occurs as described above, or the membrane does not reach the threshold and nothing else happens.
 All action potentials peak at the same voltage (+30 mV), so one action potential is not bigger than another.
 Stronger stimuli will initiate multiple action potentials more quickly, but the individual signals are not bigger.

 The voltage-gated K+ channel has only one gate, which is sensitive to a membrane voltage of -50 mV.
 However, it does not open as quickly as the voltage-gated Na+ channel does.
 It takes a fraction of a millisecond for the K+ channel to open once that voltage has been reached, which coincides exactly with when the Na+ flow peaks.
 So voltage-gated K+ channels open just as the voltage-gated Na+ channels are being inactivated.
 As the membrane potential repolarizes and the voltage passes -50 mV again, the K+ channels begin to close.
 Potassium continues to leave the cell for a short while and the membrane potential becomes more negative, resulting in the hyperpolarization overshoot.
-Then the voltage-gated K+ channels are closed and the membrane returns to the resting potential because of the ongoing activity of the leak channels and the Na+/K+ ATPase pump.
+The voltage-gated K+ channels close and the membrane returns to the resting potential because of the ongoing activity of the leak channels and the Na+/K+ ATPase pump.

 Adapted from Anatomy & Physiology by Lindsay M. Biga et al, shared under a Creative Commons Attribution-ShareAlike 4.0 International License, chapter 12.